muloca/snapfi_pokedex/README.md

 - Flutter: Channel stable, 3.10.0
 - Dart SDK version: 3.0.0 (stable)

-And you can run this project in Android, iOS and Web# snapfi_pokedex
+And you can run this project in Android and iOS
+## Snapfi_pokedex